Obesity

 In addition to numerous risks to a child’s physical health and well-being, obesity can also bring the risk of social stigmatism and teasing from peers.
 That can lead to low self-esteem, anxiety, depression, binge-eating, poor academic performance and suicide.

 Sixty percent of obese adolescents are going to be obese adults.
-As they grow older, that extra weight could bring additional risks, such as heart disease, cancer (breast, colon and endometrial cancer), osteoarthritis and infertility.
+As they grow older, that extra weight could bring additional risks, such as type 2 diabetes, heart disease, cancer (breast, colon and endometrial cancer), osteoarthritis and infertility.

 How is obesity diagnosed/evaluated?